filecoin-project/lotus/documentation/en/cli-lotus.md

 USAGE:
    lotus state command [command options] [arguments...]

+OPTIONS:
+   --tipset                       specify tipset to call method on (pass comma separated array of cids) (default: "") --help, -h                     show help (default: "false")

 COMMANDS:
    power                          Query network or miner power sectors                        Query the sector set of a miner active-sectors                 Query the active sector set of a miner list-actors                    list all actors in the network list-miners                    list all miners in the network circulating-supply             Get the exact current circulating supply of Filecoin sector, sector-info            Get miner sector info get-actor                      Print actor information lookup                         Find corresponding ID address replay                         Replay a particular message sector-size                    Look up miners sector size read-state                     View a json representation of an actors state list-messages                  list messages on chain matching given criteria compute-state                  Perform state computations call                           Invoke a method on an actor locally get-deal                       View on-chain deal info wait-msg, wait-message         Wait for a message to appear on chain search-msg, search-message     Search to see whether a message has appeared on chain miner-info                     Retrieve miner information market                         Inspect the storage market actor exec-trace                     Get the execution trace of a given message network-version                Returns the network version miner-proving-deadline         Retrieve information about a given miner's proving deadline actor-cids                     Returns the built-in actor bundle manifest ID & system actor cids help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --tipset value  specify tipset to call method on (pass comma separated array of cids) --help, -h      show help
 ```

 ### lotus state power

 ```
 NAME:
    lotus state power - Query network or miner power